 10. Monitoring and Reporting Mechanisms

-11. Official Languages
+11. Official Language Minority Communities

 All materials and services for applicants and recipients are available in the official language of their choice.
 The program will ensure that all necessary measures are put in place to support the development of official language minority communities in Canada, as well as to promote the full recognition and use of English and French in Canadian society.